our broadwater community | board of directors 2026

 View and Download Photos HERE

 Your dues support this publication and all activities of the Broadwater Civic Association.
-Thanks to our 161 paid members (30%) so far in 2025.
+Thanks to our 177 paid members (33%) so far in 2026.
 If you have not joined yet, you can download the form HERE.
 Please be sure to fill it out completely even if your information has not changed.
 This will ensure that we have your information up to date.
-Please mail or drop it off to our treasurer Jon Kind or bring it to the General Meeting on March 6th.
-If you are not sure if you have paid your dues, email your name and address to infolink@broadwaterfl.org.broadwater what's app group
+Please mail, drop it off or bring it to the General Meeting on March 5th.
+If you are not sure if you have paid your dues, email your name and address to infolink@broadwaterfl.org.

 If you use What's App and want to connect with other Broadwater residents, join the Broadwater What's App Group HERE